automenta/mb7/doc/README.vsn.md

 ## Why Users Love It

-SemanticScribe isn’t just software—it’s a companion.
+Netention isn’t just software—it’s a companion.
 Writers find editors, planners find helpers, dreamers find muses—all through tags.
 Semantic matching, the spark that started it, turns every NObject into a call and response, linking needs to solutions across the globe.
 Users revel in the simplicity—type, tag, connect—and the joy of seeing their ideas take flight with a `#public` or bloom with a `#match`.
 It’s a workspace that listens, reacts, and unites,